 Pepper spray, assault arrests, follow rapper's shopping trip

-At first, it was a rap star on a spring break shopping jaunt on a Mississippi Sunday afternoon.
-Then, cellphone video shows a security guard pepper spraying rapper Boosie Badazz and his entourage after he told them to leave the Polo Ralph Lauren section of a department store.
+JACKSON, Miss. - At first, it was a rap star on a spring break shopping jaunt on a Mississippi Sunday afternoon.

 Comments